 Current fully operational global navigation satellite systems (GNSS) include the Global Positioning System (GPS) of the United States of America and the Global Navigation Satellite System (GLONASS) of the Russian Federation.
-Both the GPS and the GLONASS systems are being modernized to better respond to the challenges of today's applications.
+Both systems are being modernized to better respond to the challenges of GNSS-based applications.
 The modernizations include an increase in the number of transmission frequencies and changes to the signal components.
-In addition, the European Satellite Navigation System (Galileo) and the BeiDou Navigation Satellite System of China, currently being developed and deployed, will enhance the quality of services and increase the number of potential users and applications.
-At regional scale, the Indian Regional Navigation Satellite System (NAVIC) and Japan's Quasi-Zenith Satellite System (QZSS), together with several regional augmentation systems are also available.
+In addition, the European Satellite Navigation System (Galileo) of the European Union and the BeiDou Navigation Satellite System of China, currently being developed and deployed, will enhance the quality of services and increase the number of potential users and applications.
+At the regional level, the Indian Regional Navigation Satellite System (IRNSS) and the Quasi-Zenith Satellite System (QZSS) of Japan, together with several regional augmentation systems, are also available.